Third-person Bio

 Mentored masters and undergraduate students from the University of Minnesota, University of British Columbia, Georgia Tech, and KAIST (2021 - Present)

-Teaching Assistant at UMN for Natural Language Processing (2023), working with Prof. Dongyeop Kang
+Graduate Teaching Assistant at UMN for Natural Language Processing (Fall 2023, Fall 2024), working with Prof. Dongyeop Kang

-Teaching Assistant at CMU for Natural Language Processing (2017), working with Prof. Alan Black and David Mortensen
+Graduate Teaching Assistant at CMU for Natural Language Processing (Fall 2017), working with Prof. Alan Black and David Mortensen

 Teaching Assistant at Universitas Indonesia (2013-2017) for: